Staghorn Fern: How To Grow And Care For Platyceriums

 Q: Can I feed bananas to my staghorn fern?

-What I would recommend instead is to take a little bit of compost and tuck that under or around the shield leaves.
-You won’t have insect issues with compost, and it will also provide valuable plant food.
-Just be careful not to use too much, as you don’t want to create a pocket that will hold lots of water!
+A: This can work, but attracts insects.
+Instead take a little bit of compost and tuck that under or around the basal fronds.
+Be careful not to use too much, as you don’t want to create a pocket holds lots of water!

 Q: Can you give me information on the elkhorn spore caterpillar?

 A: The elkhorn spore caterpillar is a problem only in parts of Australia and New Zealand.
 Its scientific name is Calicotis crucifera.
 I recommend a general all-purpose caterpillar killer such as Bacillus thurigiensis, or BT for short applied to your elkhorn ferns.